quixio/quix-streams/docs/windowing.md

     # Define a tumbling window of 10 minutes
     .tumbling_window(timedelta(minutes=10))

-    # Specify the "sum" aggregation function
+    # Specify the "sum" aggregation function to apply to values of "total"
     .sum()

-    # Emit results only for closed windows
+    # Emit results only when the 10 minute window has elapsed
     .final()
 )
 ```